fuglaro/filet-lignux/filetlignux/filetwm/README.md

 * Support for pinning windows.
 * Zen-mode for limiting bar updates.
 * More easily customise with post-complile plugins.
-* A whole chunk less code.
+* A whole tonne less code.

 ## X11 vs Wayland

 This is built on X11, not Wayland, for no other reason than timing.
 Shortly after this project was started, NVIDIA support for Wayland was announced.
 This project will not include Wayland support due to the inevitable complexities of concurrently supporting multiple interfaces.
 When the timing is right, this will fork into a new project which can move in the direction of Wayland.

 ## Building